 The below is a rerun of our interview from the 2014 Sundance Film Festival.

-Part western, part science fiction, wholly original—it’s not easy to pin down—writer/director Jake Paltrow’s latest film, “Young Ones,” which premiered this week at the Sundance Film Festival (read our review here), is worth an examination.
+Part western, part science fiction, wholly original—it’s not easy to pin down—writer/director Jake Paltrow’s latest film, “Young Ones,” which premiered at the Sundance Film Festival (read our review here), is worth an examination.

 The outlier Holms are constantly on guard—from the harsh elements, rogue water bandits, and local rich-boy ne’er-do-well Flem Lever (Nicholas Hoult), who sets his sights on both Mary and the family’s land—using weaponry, smarts, and their own determination to stave off threats as long as possible.

 Paltrow is a meticulous director who has cut a fully-formed world out of whole cloth.
 His attention to detail and eye for nuance make “Young Ones” a thoughtful meditation on primal survival.
 We talked with him at Sundance about his inspiration, the challenges he faced, and his many influences, including his godfather, Steven Spielberg

 (who attended the premiere).
 Watch our interview with Jake below.
 “Young Ones” opens on October 17 via ScreenMedia.